 Your doctor may prescribe both an inhaler and a nebulizer, knowing that the inhaler is quicker, but the nebulizer is more likely to give you an accurate dose.

 Also, the biggest downside of nebulization therapy is portability.
 Portable nebulizers fix that issue because of how similar they are to inhalers.
 Most portable nebulizer machines are just slightly larger than the average inhaler, making it just as convenient to take on the go.

 The TruNeb™ features a sleek, portable design that makes it ideal for use anywhere.
 Our efficient and advanced atomization provides the most adequate medication delivery to your lungs where it’s needed most.

 The average time that it takes to finish a TruNeb™ nebulizer treatment is about 5 to 7 minutes.
 Compare this with the time it takes for other nebulizers (which is up to 15 minutes) and there is no question which option is better.

 We know you will love our product.
 Nebulizer treatment has been proven to help with many different illnesses and ailments.
 We can help with yours!
 With our TruNeb™ you never have to guess whether you got an accurate dose of your meds.
+Contact us if you have any inquiries about our product.
 We guarantee your satisfaction with our nebulizer, or we will give you your money back, no questions asked.
 Order your own nebulizer now!